Abbey of St Walburga

 What can you do as a visitor to our Abbey?

-- Our Church is open at all times to the public for anyone who wishes to pray in it.
+- Our Church is open to the public for anyone who wishes to pray in it.
 You are also welcome to join the Sisters in praying the Divine Office throughout the day.

 - Our Gift Shop is open Monday through Saturday: 9:30-11:30 a.m. and 1:30-4:30 p.m., and briefly on Sunday after our 8:00 a.m.
 Mass.

 - Parts of our land are open to the public for those who wish to enjoy the beauty.
 A popular walk is our “Way of the Cross,” which is a short trail that goes up a hill overlooking our entire valley.
 You will see a trail of crosses to your left shortly after you turn onto our road from the highway.

 We are located in Virginia Dale, a very small “town” (it’s technically an unincorporated community) on the west side of Hwy 287, approximately 35 miles north of Fort Collins, Colorado and approximately 30 miles south of Laramie, Wyoming.